pgbackrest/pgbackrest/src/command/verify/process-verify-info.md

 - totalFileVerify - total number of files in the manifest for this backup that will be verified.
 For INCR or DIFF backups, not all of these files will be processed but all will attempt to be verified.
 - pgId - db-id of the database that was backed up - used for building the archiveId for checking the WAL
 - pgVersion - PG version of the database that was backed up - used for building the archiveId for checking the WAL
-- pgSystemId - systemId of the database that was backed up **// CSHANG DO WE NEED THIS???**
+- pgSystemId - systemId of the database that was backed up **// CSHANG DO WE NEED THIS???
+Probably important for multi-repo**

 BackupResultList:
     List of BackupResult for all backups processed.
 This list will persist after all jobs are completed.